josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🔬_tests_and_investigations.md

 For any potentially restrictive process establish:

-1. what rule or control exists;
+1. what control exists;
 2. who owns it;
-3. which hazard or governance failure it addresses;
+3. which hazard it addresses;
 4. what evidence produced it;
-5. whether it is law, Defence policy, local interpretation or accumulated custom;
+5. whether it is law, Defence policy, local interpretation or custom;
 6. what burden it creates;
 7. what benefit it produces;
-8. whether alternative controls exist;
+8. whether alternatives exist;
 9. whether implementation is proportionate;
-10. whether operational evidence has caused it to change.
+10. whether operational evidence has changed it.

 Relevant friction may arise through: